neuronsimulator/nrn/docs/python/modelspec/programmatic/rxd.rst

                 nodes_on_dend_center = sp.nodes(dend(0.5))

-            For 1D simulation with a species defined on 1 region, this will be a :class:`rxd.NodeList` of length 1 (or 0 if the species is not defined on the segment); for 3D simulation or with multiple regions, the list may be longer and further filtering may be required.
+            For 1D simulation with a species defined on 1 region, this will be a :class:`rxd.nodelist.NodeList` of length 1 (or 0 if the species is not defined on the segment); for 3D simulation or with multiple regions, the list may be longer and further filtering may be required.

         .. note::